 - Run events and challenges.

 1. Interact with Your Viewers

 As you gain a following, get to know your viewers.
-Whether it’s Facebook, Twitch, YouTube, or Mixer, ask them questions and build a community with them.
+Whether it’s Facebook Gaming, Twitch, or YouTube Gaming, ask them questions and build a community with them.
 Turn your biggest supporters into moderators (if you trust them) and learn their stories as they enjoy your production.
 Not only will this draw them back, but others will be more apt to stay.

 Don’t come across as needy by asking for follows or donations.
 Focus on creating a good stream and enjoy the process with them.
 Consider using the Suggestion Box extension for viewers to leave you feedback on what they would like to see from you in the future.

 Your viewers are your potential supporters.
 Make sure that they understand that their interaction and views are important to you (because they should be).
 While you are still small and can do so, try to remember your viewers by name and know a little about them.
 This friendship will keep them returning to your stream time and again.